Inventory & Stock

 When ‘Lookup Barcode’’ is selected the user scans a previously assigned QR code label.

 Should your organisation use TAGS, these can be added/amended here.
+A new QR code and image can also be added here.

 Additional information displayed includes;